 Most people recognise that learning to manage money is a life skill.
 What fewer people realise is that financial literacy is something that can be taught from an early age.

 Kids as young as 3 years old can start picking up basic concepts about saving, spending and sharing.
-Parents play an important role in inculcating these habits in their children by modelling good financial practices at home.
+Parents play an important role in inculcating these money habits in their children by modelling good financial practices at home.

 The MoneySense for Your Child workshop provides a helpful framework on what are these good financial habits and how to education children about financial literacy.
 It outlines appropriate levels of financial knowledge for three age groups – preschoolers between the ages of 3 to 6, primary schoolers from 7 to 12, and teens who are 13 to 16 years old.